ryanwinchester/laravel-hubspot-api/README.md

 You can then update this file with your api key from HubSpot and set the user agent.

-You could also set an environment variable, `HUBSPOT_APIKEY`
+You could also [set an environment variable](http://laravel.com/docs/configuration#protecting-sensitive-configuration) called, `HUBSPOT_APIKEY`